List of Facebook features: Notifications

-Notifications tell the user that something has been added to his or her profile page.
+Notifications tell the user that something has been added to their profile page.
 Examples include: a message being shared on the user's wall or a comment on a picture of the user or on a picture that the user has previously commented on.
 Initially, notifications for events were limited to one per event; these were eventually grouped category-wise.
 For instance, 10 users having liked a user's picture now count for one notification, whereas in the earlier stages, these would have accounted for ten separate notifications.
 The number of notifications can be changed in the settings section, to a maximum of 99.
 There is a red notification counter at the top of the page, which if clicked displays the most recent ones.

 Groups

 Facebook Groups can be created by individual users.
 Groups allow members to post content such as links, media, questions, events, editable documents, and comments on these items.

 Groups are used for collaboration and allow discussions, events, and numerous other activities.
 They are a way of enabling a number of people to come together online to share information and discuss specific subjects.
 They are increasingly used by clubs, companies and public sector organizations to engage with stakeholders, be they members of the public, employees, members, service users, shareholders or customers.
 Groups can have two different levels of privacy settings: